P. K. Mahanandia: Recognition

 Mahanandia is well known in Sweden as an artist and works as an adviser of art and culture for the Swedish government.
 His paintings have been exhibited in major cities of the world and appeared on UNICEF greeting cards.
-On 4 January 2012, he was awarded an honorary doctorate degree from Utkal University of Culture (UUC) in Bhubaneshwar, Odisha.
+On 4 January 2012, he was awarded an honorary doctorate degree from Utkal University of Culture (UUC) in Bhubaneswar, Odisha.
 He was also designated as the Odia Cultural ambassador to Sweden by the Government of Odisha.

 In 2010, Indian filmmaker Sanjay Leela Bhansali was planning to make a film on the love story of Mahanandia and Von Schedvin.

+In 2025 the documentary "The Cycle of Love" was released.